We accept payment from these major credit / debit cards:

 The Tipis are of the highest quality and a very robust structure in all weathers, a virtually unchanged design for hundreds of years!
 The covers and linings are made from heavy-duty, 12oz coated cotton tenting canvas.
-The poles are cut from local sustainably managed plantations, using timbers such as Norway spruce, Sitka spruce and Scots pine when available.
+The poles are cut from local, sustainably managed plantations, using timbers such as Norway Spruce, Sitka Spruce and Scots Pine when available.
 The poles are selected, stripped and sanded to a smooth finish.
 The Tipis are erected following the traditional Sioux 3-pole construction.
 The construction of the Tipi and lining means that tipis are cosy and warm in winter and offer a cool shade in the summer.
-Providing the perfect Lake District camping experience.
+Providing the perfect Lake District camping experience .
 Traditionally, Tipis or lodges were made of buffalo hide, sewn with heavy seams and laced at the front with wooden pins, sometimes they were covered in rush-matting.
 Modern day Tipis are made from heavy duty canvas.
 Crow Tipis were notable for their poles cut from pines in the Big Horn mountains, favourite ponies would be tethered to some Tipis.
 See: Our Tipis page for a look

-The designs on the tipis come from Native North American Indian symbols usually of animals, dream sequences or to show the status of the owner.
-Sizes refer to the typical diameter of the floor space.
+The designs on our Tipis come from Native North American Indian symbols usually of animals, dream sequences or to show the status of the owner.

 A Tipi is a strong, weatherproof, roomy nomadic dwelling that brings us closer to nature and an outdoor living experience.
 And in this unbalanced world we live in we can often feel cut off from our natural intuition and emotions so even a short time spent Tipi living can help us to rebalance our lives and to restore to life what we hold most important to our well-being.